-- Once logged in, you will find a list of studies that are available to you as well as the time and location of each study.
-You will find out what the study is about once you arrive at the appropriate location at the appropriate time, to avoid selection bias, a topic we will cover in class. - After participating in a study you will be receive electronic credit for the designated amount of time. - You will need to complete 4.5 hours of experimental credit by no later than June 3.
+- After participating in a study you will be receive electronic credit for the designated amount of time. - You will need to complete 4.5 hours of experimental credit by no later than March 10.
 Remember, 4.5 hours is not necessarily the same thing as 4.5 studies.
 Please pay attention! - Additional details about how the Human Subject Pool works will be presented in class.
-Questions can be directed toward Ida Moadab, the Human Subjects Coordinator at hscoord@uoregon.edu. - If you fail to show up (or show up too late) for two studies without a valid reason, you will not be allowed to further pursue Option 1 and will have to complete Option 2 to meet your remaining research participation requirement. - Option 1 requires two RERs be completed, for two of the studies you participate in.
+Questions can be directed toward Ida Moadab, the Human Subjects Coordinator at <hscoord@uoregon.edu>. - If you fail to show up (or show up too late) for two studies without a valid reason, you will not be allowed to further pursue Option 1 and will have to complete Option 2 to meet your remaining research participation requirement. - > Option 1 requires two RERs be completed for two of the studies you participate in. - Option 2 - Many students find it rewarding and enjoyable to take part in experiments.

-Option 2

-- Many students find it rewarding and enjoyable to take part in experiments.
 However, you always have the right to refuse to participate in research. - You may fulfill the research participation requirement by assigned research articles.
-You will gain knowledge about research methodology by reading about, rather than experiencing, the methods. - There will be four long research papers (which will each take a bit under an hour to read carefully, counting as one hour of research participation per paper) and one short research paper (which will take a bit under 30 minutes to read carefully, counting as 1/2 hour of research participation). - These papers will be available on Blackboard. - You must complete an RER for each and every paper you read for Option 2 or the paper does not count (there is no way to be sure that you read it otherwise)
+You will gain knowledge about research methodology by reading about, rather than experiencing, the methods. - There will be four long research articles (which will each take a bit under an hour to read carefully, counting as one hour of research participation per paper).
+There will be an ethics training and quiz (CITI) that counts as .5 hours of research credit. - You will need to visit your TAs' office hours to receive the articles.
+The ethics training and quiz is available on Blackboard. - You must complete an RER for each and every article you read for Option 2 or the article does not count (there is no way to be sure that you read it otherwise).